BooksNewsBioAppearances and School VisitsFAQsDiscussion GuidesAdvice to Writers

 I’ve always had a fondness for that Albert.
 So glad I could help him out.
 Many terrific.
 And I agree that it is perplexing to give our secrets that others can make money from.
 It happens to me all the time, and what can I say — I’m perplexed!

 The most inventive and surprising spam was deleted a few months ago, but it mentioned oatmeal!
 First of all — really, oatmeal?
-Secondly, how did they know my wife is a marked lover of oatmeal?
+Secondly, how did they know I am married to a marked lover of oatmeal?

 When I hopped online to delete this madness (nothing says ghost-town blog like piles of spam), I reread some previous posts, and by gum, you all are fabulous commenters.
 I would definitely be motivated to blog more if I saw more of the likes of you, and I’d like my return to do a little good for the world.
 Thankgiving is coming up (bye-bye, Halloween!), and some people will have a hard time coming by their turkey or tofu, so I decided, for every person who posts fake spam in the comments, I will donate $1 to a food pantry.
 (Now you might ask, how will I know if it’s real spam or fake spam?
 I won’t.
 I’ll have to guess.)